KatarzynaNabozny/Agrokaszuby-Frontend/README.md

    needed to provide email and subject.
 9. Saving Comment Log information when user will press save or rollback.
 This is saved in COMMENT_LOG table
 10. Saving Question Log information when user will press save or rollback.
 This is saved in QUESTION_LOG table
+11. Saving Reservation Log information when user will press save or delete.
+This is saved in RESERVATION_LOG table

 ## 6. Design patterns (F6, F3)